Identitry/home-ops/docs/specification.md

 - Velero Operator - Backups to Minio on Stor (Needs to be enabled in cozy config "bundle-enable") ✅
 - and more...

-### GitOps - Flux CD ✅

-Public Github site that describes the cluster. ✅

-### Update and restart management

-- Renovate - Cluster dependency management (on GitHub) ✅
-- Reloader - Rolling upgrades on ConfigMap/Secret changes (in cluster) ✅

 ### Initial cluster settings - Components/Bootstrap ✅

 Settings to complete the cluster setup.